profwacko/BBQuiz/ReadMe.md

         Connected to IOBoard on: /dev/cu.usbserial-#######

-3. Open BBQuiz.html in browser of choice, for more fun, switch to presentation or full screen mode.
+3. Open BBQuiz.html in browser of choice switch to presentation or full screen mode.
-4. It should be working properly.